0zbourne/Transactions_Dashboard/README.md

 - **Data Parsing:** PapaParse for handling dirty CSV extracts natively.
 - **AI Integration:** Google GenAI SDK for generating smart financial recommendations.
 - **Build Tool:** Vite

-## Note on Screenshots

-*(I attempted to automatically capture a video walkthrough of the UI running locally for you, but encountered a rate-limiting quota error on my browser tool.
-Once the quota resets, you can simply run the app locally to capture the UI screenshots and embed them here!)*